leocareer/QA-Challenge-by-Leo-Kalugina/Part-1-Test-Cases/test-design.md

 **Actions** that the function performs, and their **parameters**, after let’s look at each one separately:
 - Adds products to the cart
   - how the product is added
-  - which product is added (more exactly, how it is verified in the system)
+  - which product is added (more exactly, how it is validated in the system)
 - Determines which discount to apply
   - set number of products in settings (N) for applying each rule
   - number of products in the cart